enreezy/react-shape-annotation/README.md

 # bbox-annotator

-Online tool that can annotate objects in videos and images to get the coordinates and use it for computer vision datas
+Online annotation tool that can annotate objects in videos and images to get the height and width of the object use it for computer vision datas

 ## How to run